 Supporting carers at the time of a diagnosis of dementia

-About two-thirds of all people with dementia in the UK – that is, around half a million people – live at home (Alzheimer's Society, 2007).
+About two-thirds of all people with dementia in the UK – approaching a million people – live at home (Alzheimer’s Society, 2014).
 About half of this group live with a relative or friend (Alzheimer's Society, 2010), and many others again live close by to a carer.

 Carers play a critical role in supporting people living with dementia throughout all stages of the illness, but this is particularly obvious while the person with dementia is living at home.